 The Constraint Type property read in from the live database.
+Note: this field is not editable directly in Enterprise Architect.

 DDL Function Macros

 The DDL Function macros provide a convenient way of manipulating, retrieving or formatting element data relevant to DDL generation.
 These macros, along with the code function macros, are available to the DDL templates.
 Each Function macro returns a result string and is used in the same manner as a Code Template Function macro.